learn-co-curriculum/introduction-to-the-dom/README.md

 	From inside the developer console, click on the tab that says the word console.
 Then at the bottom you will see a cursor.

 	There, type the word `document` and press Enter.
 You'll get a `#document` returned.
 Click the Triangle and you'll see the DOM!
-If you followed along above, you'll see a `head` tag, but no `body` tag.
-So by typing in `document` it looks like our body is gone.
-The page displays our body as gone.
+If you followed along above, you'll see a `head` tag, but no `header` tag.
+So by typing in `document` it looks like our header is gone.
+The page displays our header as gone.
 However, if we view page source, the HTML is unchanged.
 Remember, this is the difference between the DOM (current representation of the page) and the HTML (The initial representation of the page).

 2. Use Javascript to manipulate our DOM